NCommander/dnscatcher/doc/technical_overview.md

 Two client interfaces are intended at this point, one based upon standard REST prinpicals with minor modifications, and a second based on the DNS protocol itself which will also allow for caching through the recursive resolver mechanisms built into DNS.

-This document specificies the type of end-points and usage of them, but doesn't lock down the format.
+This document specifies the types of end-points and usage of them, but doesn't lock down the format.
 That will be defined in an upcoming document and implemented in the reference implementation.

 As of writing, endpoints for server administration have not been defined.